Symmetric nonnegative forms and sums of squares

 When $n$ is odd the forms in $W$ have no common zeroes and therefore $\ell$ is not a positive combination of point evaluations.
-It is not hard to verify that $\ell$ is nonnegative on squares and the kernel $W$ is maximal.
-Therefore by Lemma \ref{LEMMA PSD} we know that $\ell$ spans an extreme ray of $(\Sigma^S_{n,2d})^*$
+It is not hard to verify that $\ell$ is non-negative on squares and the kernel $W$ is maximal.
+Therefore by Proposition \ref{COR HYPER} we know that $\ell$ spans an extreme ray of $(\Sigma^S_{n,2d})^*$